dwwatson1/MechaCar_Statistical_Analysis/README.md

 <img src="https://github.com/dwwatson1/MechaCar_Statistical_Analysis/blob/main/images/box_plot.PNG" width="600" >

-## T-Tests on Suspension Coils
+## Deliverable 3 - T-Tests on Suspension Coils

-* summarize your interpretation and findings for the t-test results.
-Include screenshots of the t-test to support your summary.

 Next, we needed to conduct a t-test to determine if the PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch and then t-tests for each manufacturing lot.